 Epirubicin comes as a solution (liquid) to be injected intravenously (into a vein) by a doctor or nurse in a medical facility along with other chemotherapy medications.
-It may be injected once every 21 days for 6 cycles of therapy or it may be injected twice (on days 1 and 8) every 28 days for six cycles of therapy.

 Ask your pharmacist or doctor for a copy of the manufacturer’s information for the patient.

 Do not stop taking treatment without talking to your doctor.
 You can help them by tracking your side effects in Ankr.

 What are the side effects of epirubicin (Ellence)?

 Epirubicin may cause other side effects.
 Call your doctor if you have any unusual problems while taking this medication.

 If you experience a serious side effect, you or your doctor may send a report to the Food and Drug Administration’s (FDA) MedWatch Adverse Event Reporting program online or by phone (1-800-332-1088).

 - tell your doctor if you have or have ever had any other disease, symptom, or treatment

 - Women who are pregnant or breast-feeding should tell their doctors before they begin receiving this drug.
 You should not become pregnant or breast-feed while you are receiving epirubicin injection.